 R - REST

 This doesn't mean bed rest, nor that you should stay off your feet for 6-8 weeks.
 It does mean that you should play it safe.
 If there's no need to play soccer or jog the Peoria riverfront, you probably shouldn't.

 I - ICE

 This is critical.
 The ice will not only have an analgesic effect (helping the pain go away), but it will also reduce swelling and inflammation in the area.
 Ten minutes on, an hour off.

 Taping your ankle or wearing a simple air cast will help to compress your ankle, also helping to prevent additional swelling.
 If the tape is too tight you'll cut off all circulation to the foot, but the tape should be snug.

 Again, this is an anti-swelling maneuver.
 If you can lift your ankle above the level of your heart, you'll be able to use gravity to get the fluids out of your foot and back to the rest of your body.

 How We Can Help Your Sprained Ankle

-There are several very important things that a chiropractor can do to help your ankle.
+There are several very important things that a chiropractor in Peoria can do to help your ankle.
 The violent motion of the sprain may have misaligned your heel bone and other bones of your ankle.
 Until these bones are properly realigned, you'll aggravate those ligaments every time you walk or run.
-The gentle Activator Methods chiropractic technique that we use at Johnson Family Chiropractic will not aggravate your ankle pain further, but will help to restore the proper relationship between bones and the ligaments.
+The gentle Activator Methods chiropractic technique that we use at Johnson Family Chiropractic of Peoria will not aggravate your ankle pain further, but will help to restore the proper relationship between bones and the ligaments.